-In this article, we will help you out with a few pointers about your Devex profile.
+In this article, we will help you out with a few tips about your Devex profile.
 Since this actually serves as your handy CV in the Devex community of international development professionals, it plays a huge part in setting first impressions with the recruiters of hiring organizations.
-Making sure that you've filled out your Devex profile completely, is already half the battle, so make sure that you do this first, before your job search!
+Making sure that you've filled out your Devex profile completely, is already half the battle.
+So make sure that you do this first before your job search!
 (For the exact steps on how to fill out your Devex profile, click HERE.)

 1. Personal Information

 The Personal Information section requires your First Name, Last Name, Headline and Country of Residence.

 What is a Headline?
 You could enter your current job title here, but you may also use a descriptive phrase, if you feel like your current job title does not fully capture what you do.
 This is a one-phrase summary that recruiters will see right away, when they check your profile.

 If you need some tips with setting your profile's Headline, you may refer to our article "2 who's and 1 what: How to craft and sell your elevator pitch"

 The Summary field under the PROFESSIONAL SUMMARY section is where you type in a brief summary about who you are as a development professional.
 This should simultaneously serve as your branding statement for yourself, as well as the space to set the career direction that you're interested in pursuing.

 You may only add up to three citizenships, and five languages.
 If you can speak more than five languages, you may list them in the Summary field, or in the Skills & Expertise section.